 Holly Lehren graduated with honors in 2019 from Muhlenberg College, with a Bachelor of Arts degree in Political Science and Theatre with a concentration in Directing.
 She co-founded Muhlenberg's premier Drag Troupe in 2017 and acted as creative director until 2019.
 She is a 2020 Fulbright Scholarship semi-finalist.
 She is currently the artistic associate at the Luna Stage Theatre Co. in West Orange, NJ.

 Alexander Oleksy is an NYC based director and teaching artist originally from The Woodlands, TX.
-He has a strong background in directing, production, and applied theatre, and possesses a passion for creating challenging art, especially for young audiences.
-Currently studying Educational Theatre at NYU Steinhardt, his goal is to help new audiences fall in love with exciting and accessible theatre like he did in middle and high school.
-Selected directing credits include: Seussical the Musical (Lamplighters NYU), Friendsgiving (Uproar Theatre Corps), and How to Own a Gun in America (College Park Theatre).
+Currently studying Educational Theatre at NYU Steinhardt, Alex has focused on developing new works and helping young audiences fall in love with exciting and accessible theatre like he did in middle and high school.
+Selected directing credits include: Another Number in the Pool (Luna Stage), Short Plays for the Shortest of Days (Luna Stage), the searcher is Lost (Broke People Play Festival), Bad Feminist (NYU Steinhardt), Shutter Speed (Uproar Theatre x WNYU), Seussical the Musical (Lamplighters NYU), and How to Own a Gun in America (College Park Theatre).